 Whether you are looking to put on your first apprentice, add another to your ranks, or require more flexibility and support with your current apprentice's training, Blue Dog can assist.

-Blue Dog Training has been training apprentices for over 10 years and works with businesses by creating a seamless process from start to finish, and providing unparalelled support with a flexible onsite training model that allows you to choose when employees complete their theory.
+Blue Dog Training has been training apprentices for over 15 years and works with businesses by creating a seamless process from start to finish.
+Blue Dog provides unparalleled support with a flexible onsite training model that allows you to choose when employees complete their theory.

 Our trainers are trade-qualified with relevant industry experience.
 They work with the apprentice and employer to develop an individual training plan.
 Theory is delivered through our online learning platform, and the practical development of on-site skills is documented using our Skills Profiler app.

-Undertake your apprenticeship with Blue Dog's flexible training model to recieve unparalleled support from a qualified trainer and remove the need to leave your worksite to receive training.
+Undertake your apprenticeship with Blue Dog's flexible training model to receive unparalleled support from a qualified trainer and remove the need to leave your worksite to receive training.

 The Certificate III is Employment-based training.
 Apprentices must have an employer with a full scope of work and be supervised by a qualified tradesman to begin their Certificate III in Engineering.

-Upon completion the apprentice will be issued with a nationally recognised Certificate III in Engineering: Fabrication Trade – Boilermaking/Welding qualification that is suitable for the following positions:
+Upon completion the apprentice will be issued with a nationally recognised MEM30205 Certificate III in Engineering - Mechanical Trade (Fitting/Turning) qualification that is suitable for the following positions:

 |MEM12023A||Perform engineering measurements|